pkcarlislellc/git-papershaper/README.md

 Paper Shaper requires the lynx browser.
 Paper Shaper uses lynx because it will grab an image then go away, so it can run silently in the background as an automated process however often you invoke Paper Shaper.
 To use lynx, YOU DO NOT, NOT, NOT (did I say NOT?) replace your current browser, learn a new browser, change your default browser, transfer cookies, bookmarks, or anything of the sort.
 In fact, once you have lynx installed, you can forget that it's even there.
 Lynx will be available as part of your Linux distro.
 Paper Shaper assumes that lynx will be installed in /usr/bin/  (**UBUNTU users, see the SPECIAL NOTE in the Technical Specifications regarding lynx versus links browsers.)

-Paper Shaper requires python.
+Paper Shaper requires Python 3.
 It will be available with your Linux distro or at http://www.python.org/.
-Paper Shaper is written for  Python 3.
-BOTH Python 2 and Python 3 versions are included in this package.
-As of October, 2019, the default version, that is, papershaper.py is written for Python 3. papershaper-python-2.py is the Python 2 version for those who want it.
-(For either version, usage is the same, just use the command '/usr/bin/papershaper...' or '/usr/bin/papershaper-python-2.py...' as desired.)
+As of October, 2019, the default version is written for Python 3.
+For the Python 2 version, see the Technical Specifications section for Github.

 Selecting wallpaper: